 You can complain in person or by telephone but make sure that you follow this up with an email or letter to confirm the details of your complaint.

-You may schedule a call from the trader to you, use an online contact form or use web chat as a way to report a complaint.
-This is fine but make sure your complaint is confirmed in writing.
+You can also schedule a call from the trader to you, use an online contact form, web chat or social media as a way to report a complaint.

-To achieve the best possible outcome, consider the following points when writing to the trader:
+To achieve the best possible outcome, consider the following points when contacting the trader:

 If you are unsure about what to write, then use the following templates (attached in Word format).
-They are written in a letter format but can easily be adapted to use as emails.
+They are written in a letter format but can easily be adapted to use for other communication methods.
 Where you are given a choice of phrase or words to use, make sure you use the correct ones.

 Goods: price reduction or final right to reject